14 Proven Dental Referral Program Ideas

 Social media marketing is a must for every dental practice.
 Since many of the people who follow you on Facebook or Instagram are likely to be existing patients, these sites can be the perfect place to announce your referral program and attract new dental patients.

-Here are some social media ideas for dentist to get more referrals:
+Here are some suggestions you can use on social media to get more referrals:

 You can even boost one of your posts to friends of your followers or create a lookalike audience in your target area to get your post in front of more people.